-Despite this susceptibility to spurious correlations, latent semantic indexing is an extremely useful technique in practice, and the foundational papers (??) are worth reading.
+Despite this susceptibility to spurious correlations, latent semantic indexing is an extremely useful technique in practice, and the foundational papers (Deerwester et al., 1990; Landauer and Dumais, 1997) are worth reading.

-3.1 Principal Components of the New York Times
+18.4.1 Principal Components of the New York Times

 To get a more concrete sense of how latent semantic analysis works, and how it reveals semantic information, let's apply it to some data.
-The accompanying R file and R workspace contains some news stories taken from the New York Times Annotated Corpus (?), which consists of about 1.8 million stories from the Times, from 1987 to 2007, which have been hand-annotated by actual human beings with standardized machine-readable information about their contents.
+The accompanying R file and R workspace contains some news stories taken from the New York Times Annotated Corpus (Sandhaus, 2008), which consists of about 1.8 million stories from the Times, from 1987 to 2007, which have been hand-annotated by actual human beings with standardized machine-readable information about their contents.
 From this corpus, I have randomly selected 57 stories about art and 45 stories about music, and turned them into a bag-of-words data frame, one row per story, one column per word; plus an indicator in the first column of whether the story is one about art or one about music.
 The original data frame thus has 102 rows, and 4432 columns: the categorical label, and 4431 columns with counts for every distinct word that appears in at least one of the stories.